Aalto-LeTech/Scala-Media-Computation/README.md

 ```
 sbt clean test package
 ```
-The packaged Java archives (.jar files) will be found under the generated `target` folder.
+The packaged Java archives (.jar files) can be found under the generated `target` folder, arranged into subfolders by Scala version.

 ## Developing the Library with the Scala-IDE